Justin

 Wheelahan

-Justin’s general commercial practice includes advice and litigation, particularly in disputes involving contracts, equity, unconscionable conduct, misleading and deceptive conduct, breaches of employees duties under the Corporations Act, and insolvency related matters.
-He also regularly advises and appears in defamation actions, injurious falsehood claims, and suppression order applications.
+Justin’s general commercial practice includes advice and advocacy in disputes involving copyright, trade mark, design and patent infringement, breach of confidence, misleading and deceptive conduct, breach of contract, unconscionable conduct, breach of director's duties, and insolvency related matters.
+He also regularly advises and appears in defamation proceedings, injurious falsehood claims, and Open Courts Act related matters.

 *Liability limited by a scheme approved under Professional Standards legislation